 The new AOC data also shows that comparing year over year data from April 15 through Nov.
-30 for 2019 and 2020, the number of people released through AR more than doubled — with 31,336 people released in 2020 (even as arrests were down during this time period) compared to 15,281 in 2019.
+30 for 2019 and 2020, the number of cases resulting in release through AR more than doubled — with 31,336 cases resulting in release in 2020 (even as arrests were down during this time period) compared to 15,281 in 2019.

 The graph also shows a decline in the share of cases resulting in AR after the order was modified in June and then again October — resulting in an increase in the number of people in jail who are awaiting trial (roughly 4,490 on May 5, up to 6,121 on August 13 and up to 7,148 on December 17) and an overall increase in the jail population.
 These are concerning trends given the continued high rates of COVID-19.

 Expanding pretrial release supports public safety

 The AOC data demonstrates that at the same time thousands more people in an expanded set of categories were released pretrial due to the emergency order, the percentage of people who were subsequently rearrested has not increased substantially.
 In fact, 89% of those released under the emergency orders were not rearrested, compared to 92% the previous year.
 Furthermore, an initial presentation of data to a legislative committee this summer by AOC indicated that the rearrest of people let go through AR or otherwise had largely been for low-level offenses comparable to the charge on which they were released.

 Also of note is that the rearrest rate of people released through a judicial decision rather than AR was 10% in 2020, compared to 8% in 2019 (April 15 to Nov.
 30, with 82,633 releases occurring in 2019 and 50,738 in 2020).
 So the data does not suggest higher rates of rearrest through AR compared to those released by a judge.